Oluwakemi-moyin/CAPSTONE_PROJECT_SALES/README.md

 ### Inferences
 ---
 1. Overall Sales Trends by Month
-   - The SOUTHERN REGION had the highest quantity sold with 122,500pcs for the two Year periods(2023&2024).
+   - The SOUTHERN REGION had the overall highest quantity sold with 122,500pcs for the two Year periods(2023&2024).
    - FEBRUARY and JUNE are the top most selling months with total quantity sold of 50,000pcs for both for the two year periods.
    - SOUTHERN REGION had the highest total sales in the months of FEBRUARY and JUNE respectively.
    - WEST and NORTH REGION has the lowest overall quantity sold for DECEMBER and MAY respectively for the two year periods with total quantity sold of 12,500pcs for both regions.